Toilet training: signs that your child is ready

 It’s easier to stay home for a few days when you start toilet training, but you’ll probably have to go out at some stage.

 Wherever you’re going, it’s a good idea to check where the nearest toilet is.
-If you’re going to a local shopping centre, ask your child if she needs to go when you get there.
-This can help get her familiar with the new area.
+If you’re going to a local shopping centre, ask your child if they need to go when you get there.
+This can help get your child familiar with the new area.

-It’s best to take a spare change of underpants and clothes for your child when you’re out, until he’s very confident about using the toilet.
+It’s best to take a spare change of underpants and clothes for your child when you’re out, until your child is very confident about using the toilet.
 It’s also a good idea to carry plastic bags for wet or soiled clothes.

-If your child goes to a child care service or to friends’ or relatives’ houses without you, let people know that she’s toilet training.
-This way they can help her use the toilet or potty in the way that you do at home.
+If your child goes to a child care service or to friends’ or relatives’ houses without you, let people know that your child is toilet training.
+This way they can help your child use the toilet or potty in the way that you do at home.

 Setbacks and accidents while toilet training